Cisco-Kosha/discord-connector/README.md

 ## Authentication

-Authentication to the Discord API can be done by bot or OAuth2.
+ When provisioning the Kosha Discord connector, authentication to the Discord API can be done by bot or OAuth2.

 ### Bot Authentication